Thiagojm/aws_rng/README.md

 >
     nano /home/pi/.config/autostart/start_rng.desktop

-Insert the following content into the .desktop file:
+Insert the following content into the .desktop file, changing the path to the path of your script:

 >
     [Desktop Entry]